 Through our alliance with PBI we have collaborated on a number of other projects intended to inspire people all over the globe.

 More than a decade ago we created polarbearcam.com, a site where viewers from around the world could see what we see during our time in Churchill.
 Over the years, the Polar Bear Cam has seen many variations – from still frame photos uploaded regularly, to short videos from the north and finally to live streaming directly from our Tundra Buggy Lodge - but the goal has always been to share polar bears with the world.

-Thanks to our partnership with Polar Bears International and explore.org we are able to inspire millions of people around the globe by streaming live footage of Churchill’s polar bears during their autumn migration.
+Thanks to our alliance with Polar Bears International and explore.org we are able to inspire millions of people around the globe by streaming live footage of Churchill’s polar bears during their autumn migration.
 Now, anytime you want to watch Churchill’s polar bears you can visit explore.org and check out the Polar Bear Cams either live during season, or playing back a compilation of the season’s best shots during the rest of the year.

 To view the Polar Bear Cam, visit: www.explore.org

 During October 2013, Frontiers North Adventures hosted the Google Maps team in Manitoba Conservation’s Churchill Wildlife Management Area and, with leadership from Polar Bears International, retained the Google Maps Trekker to capture imagery during November at Cape Churchill in Parks Canada’s Wapusk National Park.
 Both areas are near Churchill, Manitoba and home to world’s most dense annual polar bear aggregations.